Best Company Cultures

 One company culture is not better than the other.
 They are just better suited to support different business strategies.
 This is where too many HR leaders miss the mark.

 Company cultures are not necessarily good or bad.
-They are aligned or unaligned.
-The best company cultures are purposefully designed to accelerate their specific and unique business strategies.
+Company cultures are aligned or company cultures are misaligned.
+The best company cultures are purposefully designed to accelerate their specific and unique business and people strategies.

 Do You Have to Make a Choice?

 Yes.
 But on a spectrum.
-We believe that leaders should agree on where and how far to directionally lean across four focused-based cultural dimensions to ensure that their culture is 100% aligned with their go-to-market strategy.
+We believe that leaders should agree on where and how far to directionally lean across four focused-based cultural dimensions to assess if their organizational culture is 100% aligned with their go-to-market strategy.

 The Bottom Line

 The clearer you can be about where you need to be culturally on each dimension vis-à-vis your strategic plans for success, the easier it will be for people to agree upon how the important work should get done in a way that makes sense.
-This sets you up to align your culture and your talent with your strategy to outperform your peers.
+This sets you up to align your culture with your strategy and your talent with to perform at your peak.

 Is your culture helping or hindering your strategy?